-These figures indicate that HBMX was, by far, HBUS' largest banknotes customer in Mexico, something that HBUS would not have known at the time since it had stopped monitoring banknotes transactions involving affiliates.
+These figures indicate that HBMX was, by far, HBUS' largest banknotes customer in Mexico.

 In July 2009, the OCC initiated an AML examination of HBUS' global banknotes operations, and soon discovered that the bank was not monitoring the banknotes activities of its affiliates.
 That same month, HBUS resumed monitoring its banknote accounts.
 In September, the OCC requested documentation related to banknotes accounts for 25 Latin American financial institutions, including ten in Mexico.
 In November 2009, the examination team added examiners from the Federal Reserve.
 Additional requests for information were made, including with respect to HSBC affiliates with banknotes accounts, HBMX, Mexican casas de cambios, and HBMX's U.S. dollar accounts in the Cayman Islands.